FASP-QAT/qat-documentation/README.md

 ### Sections

-- **About (Product)**: This section contains product information about the FASP QAT project.
+- **About (Product)**: This section contains product information about the QAT project.
    The following types of content can be found here:
    - Application overview
    - Value proposition, benefits, and use cases, etc
    - Brochureware
-- **User**: This section is aimed at users of the FASP QAT.
+- **User**: This section is aimed at users of the  QAT.
 Both end-users and more technical users will find useful information here.
    The following types of content can be found here:
    - Getting started (for end-users)
    - User guide